NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

 Creating and using the estimator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE` class
-implements the performance estimation functionality for binary classification models.

 In the next step Confidence-based Performance Estimation (:class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`) estimator is created using the previously extracted :class:`~nannyml.metadata.ModelMetadata`, a list of metrics and an optional :ref:`chunking<chunking>` specification.
-The list of metrics specifies the metrics that will be used to estimate the performance of the model being monitored.
+The list of metrics specifies the metrics for which the performance of the monitored model will be estimated.
 For an overview of all metrics, check the :mod:`~nannyml.performance_calculation.metrics` module.
 Read more about chunking in relevant :ref:`setting up page<chunking>` and :ref:`advanced guide<chunk-data>`